mixpanel/docs/pages/docs/migration/overview.md

 ## Not sure where to start or need help?

-Mixpanel’s Customer Success team has worked with 10,000+ customers over the past 10+ years to help drive outcomes with product analytics.
-We’re always happy to discuss your team’s individual needs, our migration process, the support you’ll receive, or any other question you have — drop us a line at [success@mixpanel.com](mailto:success@mixpanel.com).
+Mixpanel's Customer Success team has worked with 10,000+ customers over the past 10+ years to help drive outcomes with product analytics.
+We're always happy to discuss your team's individual needs, our migration process, the support you'll receive, or any other question you have — drop us a line at [success@mixpanel.com](mailto:success@mixpanel.com).